giazach/bagisto-rest-api/README.md

-# DO NOT USE THIS REPO
+# DO NOT USE THIS FORK
 <p>It will not work because it is personalized with custom functions of bagisto.
 You can check the commits for partial fixes/updates.</p>

 # Bagisto REST API